Nose Ring Sizes: A Guide to Finding the Right Measure

 - Gem Size: Use a ruler or calipers to measure the diameter of the gem.

 The most common nose ring sizes are 18 gauge (1 mm) for thickness and 8 mm (5/16") for diameter.
 If you aren't sure, it's generally best to choose a common size.
-But the best course of action is to consult your piercer, as they can recommend the best gauge and diameter size for your face.
+Don't be angry at me, but the best course of action is always to consult your piercer, as they can recommend the best gauge and diameter size for your face.